 If you suspect the nasal discharge to be caused by a cold, make sure they stay hydrated, and your cat should feel better in a few days.
 To help, get some unflavored Pedialyte and mix a few spoons into their water.
 You can also add it to wet food.
 Only give them this for a maximum of 4 days.

-If you cat has a runny nose accompanied by one, a few, or all of these symptoms, take him/her in right away…
+If your cat has a runny nose accompanied by one, a few, or all of these symptoms, take them to the vet right away.

 - Lethargic (very sleepy/weak)